Raj Ghugare

 Raj Ghugare, Santiago Miret, Adriana Hugessen, Mariano Phielipp, Glen Berseth

-project page, paper, code
+website, paper, code

 Through extensive experiments spanning across datasets with 100 million molecules and 25+ reward functions, we uncover essential algorithmic choices for efficient search with RL, and other phenomena like reward hacking of protien docking scores.